TalkingQuickly/talkingquickly.github.io/_posts/2014-1-1-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 # if you are using RBENV
 gem 'capistrano-rbenv', "~> 2.0"

+# Use the Unicorn app server
+gem 'unicorn'
 ```

 Then run `bundle install` if you're adding capistrano 3 for the first time or `bundle update capistrano` if you're upgrading.
 You may need to do some of the usual Gemfile juggling if you're updating and there are dependency conflicts.